 Chronic fatigue syndrome (CFS) is a condition that is not as straightforward as other illnesses.
-The symptoms can often mimic other conditions, including some that are quite serious, so they must all be ruled out before a diagnosis of CFS can be determined.
+The symptoms can often mimic other states, including some that are pretty serious, so they must all be ruled out before a diagnosis of CFS can be determined.

-Complications that can come from CFS include depression, increased absence from work, lifestyle restrictions, inability to carry out normal daily activities like caring for children, housekeeping, or spousal functions.
+Complications that can come from CFS include depression, increased absence from work, lifestyle restrictions, and inability to carry out normal daily activities like caring for children, housekeeping, or wedding functions.
 It can cause significant social isolation and loneliness.

 Chiropractic For Chronic Fatigue Syndrome

-Many people have found that chiropractic for CFS helps reduce the pain that accompanies the condition as well as increases injury in some patients.
-The chiropractor uses spinal manipulation to treat the CFS patient, helping with many of the symptoms that are associated with the condition without invasive treatments or medication.
+Many people have found that chiropractic for CFS helps reduce the pain that accompanies the condition and increases injury in some patients.
+The chiropractor uses spinal manipulation to treat the CFS patient, allowing many symptoms associated with the disease without invasive treatments or medication.

 Many CFS patients report more energy, less pain or no pain, greater flexibility, increased mobility, and reduced inflammation of joints after just a few chiropractic adjustments.
-Often it will be recommended that the patient attend several sessions a week for spinal adjustments and counseling on supplements and diet.
-All of these treatments work together to relieve the symptoms, strengthen the immune system, and help the patient feel more in control of their body and their condition.
+Often, the patient will be recommended to attend several sessions a week for spinal adjustments and counseling on supplements and diet.
+All these treatments work together to relieve the symptoms, strengthen the immune system, and help the patient feel more in control of their body and condition.

 Whole Patient Treatment

-The changes in diet, recommended supplements, and chiropractic treatments help the physical symptoms of the patient but also address the emotional ones as well, particularly depression and frustration.
-It is important that patients with CFS know that there is someone who hears them, understands their difficulties, and wants to help them on every level, not just symptom control.
+The changes in diet, recommended supplements, and chiropractic treatments help the patient’s physical symptoms but also address the emotional ones, particularly depression and frustration.
+It is essential that patients with CFS know that there is someone who hears them, understands their difficulties, and wants to help them on every level, not just symptom control.
 Chiropractic care addresses all of these for optimal whole patient care.

 Clinic News – Dr. Jimenez Takes A Look At Stress Management